oasis-open/dita-rng-converter/README.md

 <p>Statement of Purpose for this OASIS TC Open Repository (dita-rng-converter) as <a href="https://lists.oasis-open.org/archives/dita/201601/msg00040.html">proposed</a> and <a href="https://www.oasis-open.org/committees/download.php/57596/minutes20160223.txt">approved</a> by the TC:</p>

-<p>The repository manages the source code and supporting documentation for the RELAX NG-to-DTD and RELAX NG-to-XSD (and any other RNG-to-X transforms that might be developed, such as RELAX NG-to-EDD or RELAX NG-to-Schematron) transforms developed originally for use by the DITA TC in producing the <a href="http://docs.oasis-open.org/dita/dita/v1.3/">DITA 1.3</a> DTDs and XSDs from the normative RELAX NG versions of the DITA 1.3 grammar.
+<p>The repository manages the source code and supporting documentation for the RELAX NG-to-DTD and
+          RELAX NG-to-XSD (and any other RNG-to-X transforms that might be developed, such as RELAX NG-to-EDD or RELAX NG-to-Schematron) transforms developed originally for use by the DITA TC in producing the <a href="http://docs.oasis-open.org/dita/dita/v1.3/">DITA 1.3</a> and DITA 2.x DTDs and XSDs from the normative RELAX NG versions of the DITA 1.3 and DITA 2.x grammars.
 The converter is intended to make it easy for any DITA user to develop and maintain their own document type shells, constraint modules, and vocabulary modules using RELAX NG, which has proven to be much easier to use than DTD or XSD.</p>

 </div>